Achievable logoAchievable logo

 Procedure:

-1. Athlete warms up and does practice runs.
+1. The athlete warms up and completes practice runs.

-2. Athlete starts in a three- or four-point stance.
+2. The athlete starts in a three- or four-point stance.

-3. On signal, they sprint a specified distance at maximal effort.
+3. On the signal, the athlete sprints the specified distance at maximal effort.

 Balance error scoring system (BESS)